SchillingLabProteomics/Radioproteomics_PCa_68Ga/README.md

 3_limma.R
 Uses the limma_input protein tables and performs differential statistical analysis of the protein profiles from the upper and lower tertiale of each covariable.

+## 4. Volcano plots
+Loads the results from differential statistial analysis for generating volcano plots with customized POI highlighted and colored.

 ## Input data
 All mass spectrometric raw data and analysis results are deposited in the MassIVE repository together with the relevant clinical annotation.
 Reviewer login credentials for MassIVE are outlined in the "Data availability" section of this manuscript.
 Once you are logged in, click "Browse Dataset Files".